Ending a Lease because of a Duty Order

 If rent has been paid in advance, the landlord must refund the unearned rent.
 The service member pays only for the months before the lease is terminated.

 Once the lease has been lawfully terminated, the landlord must return the security deposit.
 The landlord may not hold the security deposit or the service member’s personal property, or block the service member from taking personal property because of a claim for rent after the lease termination date.
-Doing so is a misdemeanor, punishable by a fine or imprisonment of not more than one year.
+Doing so is a misdemeanor, punishable by a fine or imprisonment of not more than one year, or both.

 Eviction or Distress